New York-New York Hotel and Casino: History

-The 2001 film Ocean's Eleven was to include a scene of New York-New York being imploded, but this was removed following the September 11 attacks.
+The 2001 film Ocean's Eleven was to include a scene of New York-New York being imploded, but this was removed following the September 11 attacks, and was replaced by a fictional hotel called the Xanadu.
 After the attacks, people spontaneously sent various tributes to New York-New York, especially T-shirts from police, fire and rescue departments around the country.
 These were displayed along the fence in front of the "Lady Liberty" replica.
 Other items included flowers and candles.
 Within a few days of the attacks, the spontaneous memorial site contained thousands of items.
-The twin towers of the original World Trade Center have never been included in the hotel's skyscraper façade, which is meant to represent New York City in the 1940s.
-The World Trade Center was built in the 1970s.
+The twin towers of the original World Trade Center have never been included in the hotel's skyscraper façade, which is meant to represent New York City in the 1940s; the World Trade Center was built in the 1970s.
 The towers were also considered too tall to be included.
+However, there was a mural inside the casino depicting the Twin Towers that was modified in 2003 to remove the towers.

 An official September 11 memorial was unveiled at the site in 2003, featuring display boxes for various items.
 Some items, including approximately 4,000 T-shirts, were archived at Lied Library, part of the University of Nevada, Las Vegas (UNLV).
 New York-New York planned to rotate items from the collection to be displayed at the resort.
 Future items left at the resort would be donated to UNLV for archiving.
 The memorial site was created by Marnell Corrao Associates, which took inspiration from the Vietnam Veterans Memorial and the Oklahoma City National Memorial.
-The memorial was demolished in 2013, as MGM began a remodel of the property's façade along Las Vegas Boulevard.
+The memorial was removed in 2013, as MGM began a remodel of the property's façade along Las Vegas Boulevard.
 A commemorative plaque was built at the former memorial site, while the items remain in storage at UNLV as of 2021.
 The collection contains nearly 6,000 items, most of them T-shirts.

 Ownership of New York-New York, along with many other MGM properties, was transferred to MGM Growth Properties in 2016, while MGM Resorts continued to operate it under a lease agreement.
 Vici Properties acquired MGM Growth, including New York-New York, in 2022.

-In August 2022, New York-New York announced plans for a $63 million room remodel project that will see its 1,830 rooms and 155 of its suites completely renovated by the summer of 2023.
+In August 2022, New York-New York announced plans to spend $63 million completely renovating 1,830 rooms and 155 of its suites by mid-2023.

-Shooting
+2007 shooting

 On July 6, 2007, gunman Steven Zegrean opened fire inside the casino shortly after midnight, wounding four people before bystanders subdued him.
 Zegrean had been depressed over two failed marriages and financial problems, and intended to commit suicide by cop.
 He faced 52 charges, although 16 would eventually be dismissed.
 In 2009, he was found guilty and sentenced to 26 to 90 years in prison.
 He died of a heart attack the following year.
-One of the victims filed a lawsuit against the resort and MGM, alleging inadequate security.
+One of the victims filed a lawsuit against the resort and MGM Resorts, alleging inadequate security.